Monitoring diagnostic to show multiple datasets in one plot (incl. biases)#

 projection

 .
-For the default projectionRobinson
+For map plots, the default keyword arguments{central_longitude: 10}

 are used.- pyplot_kwargs: dict, optional